-In our model, workers have to search and firms have to post vacancies in order to get in contact with one another.
-Aggregate contacts follow a Cobb-Douglas constant returns contact function with searching workers and vacancies as inputs.
+In our model, workers have to search and firms have to post vacancies in order to get in contact with one another (with a standard contact function).
 New worker-firm contacts draw an idiosyncratic training cost shock.
 Only workers below a certain training cost threshold will be selected (see e.g. Chugh and Merkl, 2016; Kohlbrecher et al., 2016; Sedláček, 2014).
-When benefits for long-term unemployed workers are reduced, the value of unemployment for workers decreases and they are willing to accept lower wages.
-This decrease in wages initiates two effects.
+When benefits for long-term unemployed workers are reduced, the value of unemployment decreases which leads to lower bargained wages.
+In reality, besides lower wages, this could also be reflected in an increased willingness to accept certain jobs or to commute longer.
+Indeed, descriptive evidence from the IAB Job Vacancy Survey shows that workers were willing to make concessions in terms of wages and other job-characteristics in response to the reform (see Appendix E for descriptive empirical evidence).
+In our model, this decrease in wages initiates two effects.
 First, firms post more vacancies and the contact rate of all unemployed workers increases.
 This represents the equilibrium effect.
 Second, because of lower wages, firms are willing to hire workers with larger idiosyncratic training costs.
 Thus, the selection rate increases.
 This increased hiring probability upon contact represents the partial effect in our model.